 As you plan your trip, know that the weather on the Oregon Coast in winter can be unpredictable, but that keeps things interesting.
 Some days can be crisp yet sunny, while others may be windy and rainy.
 Be sure to pack layers and a raincoat.
 Hint: a raincoat is more useful than an umbrella most of the time (unless you want your umbrella blown inside out!)
 The area is also known for its dramatic winter storms that are beautiful to watch from your vacation rental.
 No matter the weather conditions, there will be plenty for you to do during your New Year’s Eve getaway.
 If a shower pops up during your planned morning hike, consider exploring a few shops, going sightseeing, or even enjoying a leisurely meal until the weather clears.
 Then, head out for a short afternoon hike.

 The countdown is on…10 (9, 8, 7…).
 Gather your friends and family and start your own New Year’s Eve tradition this year.
+Everyone at Starfish Luxury Rentals wishes you a prosperous and happy new year.

 Take a look at our full catalog and book today!
 We look forward to having you.